mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 between extreme equality on one end and extreme individual liberty on the other.
 This is the sort of question asked by John Rawls when it comes to the question of justice.
-In line with the Contractarian tradition, Rawls puts forth his own conception of justice---namely, “justice as fairness”, the descriptor of a social contract in which notions of fairness and reciprocity are embedded.
+In line with the Contractarian tradition, Rawls puts forth his own conception of justice--namely, “justice as fairness”, the descriptor of a social contract in which notions of fairness and reciprocity are embedded.
 Like the Utilitarians before him, Rawls asks what general principles of justice ought to structure a society of free and equal individuals.
 Stemming from his own